JJ-Ju/multi-cli/docs/ide-companion-spec.md

-# Gemini CLI Companion Extension: Interface Specification
+# Ionesco CLI Companion Extension: Interface Specification

 > Last Updated: September 15, 2025

-This document defines the contract for building a companion extension to enable Gemini CLI's IDE mode.
+This document defines the contract for building a companion extension to enable Ionesco CLI's IDE mode.
 For VS Code, these features (native diffing, context awareness) are provided by the official extension ([marketplace](https://marketplace.visualstudio.com/items?itemName=Google.gemini-cli-vscode-ide-companion)).
 This specification is for contributors who wish to bring similar functionality to other editors like JetBrains IDEs, Sublime Text, etc.

 ## I. The Communication Interface

-Gemini CLI and the IDE extension communicate through a local communication channel.
+Ionesco CLI and the IDE extension communicate through a local communication channel.

 ### 1. Transport Layer: MCP over HTTP